Sinclert/OS-Commands/README.md

 $ ./myls <directory>
 ```
 ## Requirements:
 These commands are designed to work in a UNIX O.S.
 (GCC Compiler needed).
-Those which fullfill the requirements:
+Possible options:

 <b>A) Mac OSX</b><br>
 <b>B) Any Linux distribution</b>